Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Introduction

 \item We propose an end-to-end training strategy for jointly optimizing the DNN-based enc-dec and the SF channel under limited mutual information.
 In analog SCs, the SF channel is modeled as an AWGN channel, where each SF is corrupted by Gaussian noise with a learnable variance.
 In digital SCs, the SF channel is modeled as a set of BSCs, where each bit can be flipped with a learnable bit-flip probability.
 In both analog and digital SCs, the limited mutual information is addressed as a rate allocation problem, in which each SF or bit is assigned a portion of the total communication rate.
 The allocated rate determines the noise variance in analog SCs or the bit-flip probability in digital SCs, thereby enabling individual control over the distortion of each SF or bit.

 \item We introduce a communication strategy, referred to as a PHY calibration strategy, which realizes the optimized SF channel by controlling PHY parameters.
-In single-user analog SCs, the proposed strategy determines the transmit power and feature-to-channel mapping so that the actual SNR matches the trained SNR while reducing transmit power.
+In single-user analog SCs, the proposed strategy determines the transmit power and feature-to-channel mapping so that the actual SNR matches the trained SNR.
 This approach can be readily extended to multi-user analog SCs.
 In multi-user digital SCs, it jointly adjusts the transmit powers and modulation levels across multiple users to align the actual BERs with the trained bit-flip probabilities.
 For both analog and digital SCs, the proposed strategy selects the most suitable SF channel among multiple candidates to adapt to varying communication environments.

-\item Through simulation, we demonstrate that the optimized SF channel incorporated with DeepJSCC achieves superior image reconstruction quality across various mutual information limits.
-We also numerically verify that the MSE trends with respect to the mutual information limit and the SF vector length observed in the Gaussian-source analysis similarly appear in SC, confirming the validity of the theoretical insights in practical SC settings.
+\item Through simulation, we demonstrate that the proposed framework achieves superior image reconstruction quality across various mutual information limits.
+We also numerically verify that the simulation results observed in the Gaussian-source analysis also appear in SC, confirming the practical validity of the theoretical insights.
 Furthermore, we show that the proposed PHY calibration strategy faithfully realizes the target SF channel in actual wireless environments. \end{itemize}